valory-xyz/open-autonomy/docs/guides/define_agent.md

         autonomy add skill your_name/your_fsm_app:0.1.0:<hash>
         ```

+    === "Add from the local registry"

+        ```bash
+        autonomy --registry-path=../packages add skill your_name/your_fsm_app:0.1.0
+        ```

     Observe that when adding a component, it will automatically add all its dependencies to the agent.
-Take a look at the agent configuration file `aea-config.yaml` to see what components have been added with the {{fsm_app}}.
+Look how the agent configuration file `aea-config.yaml` has been updated.

 3. **(Optional) Add further components.** If you require further components, you can add them in a similar way.
 You can browse the [list of packages](../package_list.md) available in the default remote IPFS registry.
     For example, if your service agent requires to connect to an HTTP server, you can add the `http_client` connection as follows:

-    === "Add from the local registry"

-        ```bash
-        autonomy --registry-path=../packages add connection valory/http_client:0.23.0
-        ```

     === "Add from the remote registry"